Its the language learning question I get asked most often

 Can you learn two languages at the same time?

-	Theres something about the romance of learning multiple languages at once that people seem unwilling to let go of.
+Theres something about the romance of learning two languages at once that people seem unwilling to let go of.

 So, in this article, Im going to share my thoughts on the topic, and give you some advice for taking on more than one language in as effective a way as possible.

 You probably remember a time in your life when you thought learning a foreign language was too hard.

 You had a breakthrough in your language learning and saw how it was possible to learn not only one language but many more, should you wish.

 Weve all caught the language bug at some point, and quickly started to entertain fantasies of learning multiple languages.

 If I work hard, I can learn as many languages as I want!

 Learning lots of languages is a noble aspiration, and can enhance your life beyond anything you thought possible.
 (It certainly did for me.)

 One of the first things we have to do in order to untangle this question is to separate out the ideas of: